Fighting Malaria

 Dr. Richard Thomson LuqueScientific Director

 Richard Thomson Luque studied medicine at the University of Málaga.
-After graduating in 2001, he got an MSc in Tropical Medicine and International Health by the Autonomous University of Barcelona (UAB).
-He specialized as a clinical analyst at the Germans Trias i Pujol Hospital in Badalona (Barcelona) and obtained a PhD in Molecular Biology and Biomedicine by the Unicersity Complutense of Madrid (UCM).
+After graduating in 2001, he got an MSc in Tropical Medicine and International Health from the Autonomous University of Barcelona (UAB).
+He specialized as a clinical analyst at the Germans Trias i Pujol Hospital in Badalona (Barcelona) and obtained a PhD in Molecular Biology and Biomedicine from the University Complutense of Madrid (UCM).
 With a GSK OpenLab fellowship he joined ISGLOBAL in Barcelona as medical research fellow and worked at the Tropical Medicine Foundation in Manaus, Brazil.
 In 2014 he joined the University of South Florida in Tampa.
 In 2017 he moved to Germany and received a Marie Sklodowska Curie postdoctoral fellowship at the Centre for Infectious Diseases at Heidelberg University.
-He joined Sumaya-Biotech in 2021.
+He joined Sumaya Biotech in 2021.

 Prof. Dr. Michael LanzerScientific Advisor